History of Germans in Russia, Ukraine, and the Soviet Union: Russian Germans and Perestroika

-Events for a separate territory proceeded differently in Siberia, because financially stable Russian German settlements already existed.
+Events proceeded differently in Siberia, because financially stable Russian German settlements already existed.
 Siberian officials were economically driven to keep their skilled Russian German citizens and not see them leave for other republics or countries.
-In the late 1980s, 8.1% of Russian Germans lived in the county of Altay in South-West Siberia and they controlled one-third of profitable farms.
+In the late 1980s, 8.1% of Russian Germans lived in the county of Altay in South-West Siberia, and they controlled one-third of profitable farms.

-In early 1990, a few ideas offered to the Officer of Exiles (the bureau in charge of emigrants after arriving in Germany) in order to retain Russian Germans, or to promote their return included the suggestion that the necessary important village specialists (mechanics, teachers, doctors, etc.) should be offered incentives such as Trade Associations and additional training in order to keep, or to attract them to Russia.
-Russian German schools and universities should also be reopened.
-A third idea is to establish a financial institution that would motivate individuals to buy homes, and start farms or small businesses.
-Unfortunately, proposed initiatives have not gained traction and have not been instituted due to corruption, incompetency and inexperience.
+In early 1990, a few ideas were offered to the Officer of Exiles (the bureau in charge of emigrants after arriving in Germany) in order to retain Russian Germans, or to promote their return.
+They included the suggestion that the necessary important village specialists (mechanics, teachers, doctors, etc.) be offered incentives such as Trade Associations and additional training in order to keep, or to attract them to Russia.
+Other strategies recommend that Russian German schools and universities be reopened, or suggested to establish a financial institution that would help individuals buy homes, and start farms or small businesses.
+Unfortunately, the proposed initiatives did not gain traction and have not been instituted due to corruption, incompetency and inexperience.
 The Association for Germans Abroad (VDA) contracted with the business Inkoplan, to move families from Central Asia at vastly inflated costs.
 This resulted in VDA and Inkoplan personnel pocketing the difference.
-Examples of incompetency and inexperience included: VDA falsely projected the idea all Russian Germans wanted to leave their present homes and lives and move to the Volga region where they would start over.
-The Home Office was not fluent in the Russian language or familiar with foreign cultures abroad and this created many misunderstandings between various groups.
+Examples of incompetency and inexperience included the fact that the VDA falsely projected the idea all Russian Germans wanted to leave their present homes and lives and move to the Volga region where they would start over and the fact that the Home Office was not fluent in the Russian language or familiar with foreign cultures abroad, which created many misunderstandings between various groups.
 Because of these actions by the Home Office, the migration back to Germany continues.
 Over 140,000 individuals migrated to Germany from CIS in 1990 and 1991, and almost 200,000 people migrated in 1992.